Moorish Science Temple of America: 1980–2000s

 In 1984, the Chicago congregation bought a building from Buddhist monks in Ukrainian Village, which continues to be used for Temple No. 9.
 Demographic and cultural changes have decreased the attraction of young people to the Moorish Science Temple.
-Only about 200 members attended a convention in 2007, rather than the thousands in the past.
+Only about 200 members attended a convention in 2007, compared with thousands in the past.
 In the early 2000s, the temples in Chicago, Philadelphia, Detroit, and Washington, D.C., had about 200 members each, and many were older.

 On July 15, 2019, Philadelphia mayor Jim Kenney, as part of a diversity program, proclaimed July 15 to be "Morocco Day".
-The city mistakenly invited members of the local Moorish Science temple to the ceremony, believing them to be of actual Moroccan descent.
+The city mistakenly invited members of the local Moorish Science temple to the ceremony, believing they were of actual Moroccan descent.

 An organization with headquarters in Baltimore, Maryland, claiming to be "the only Moorish Science Temple teaching the full National side of the Moorish Movement", is the Moorish Science Temple, with registered business names of the Divine and National Movement of North America, Inc., and Moorish American National Republic.

 Moorish sovereign citizens

-During the 1990s, some former followers of the Moorish Science Temple of America and the Washitaw Nation formed an offshoot of the sovereign citizen movement which came to be known as Moorish sovereign citizens.
-Members believe the United States federal government to be illegitimate, which they attribute to a variety of factors including Reconstruction following the U.S. Civil War and the abandonment of the gold standard in the 1930s.
-The number of Moorish sovereign citizens is uncertain but estimated to range between 3,000 and 6,000, organized mostly in small groups of several dozen.
-Moorish sovereign citizens believe black people constitute an elite class within American society, despite the fact that much of their underlying ideology originated among white supremacist groups.
+During the 1990s, some former followers of the Moorish Science Temple of America and the Washitaw Nation formed an offshoot of the sovereign citizen movement, which came to be known as Moorish sovereign citizens.
+Members believe the United States federal government to be illegitimate, attributing this to a variety of factors, including the dysfunction and racism of the Reconstruction era following the American Civil War and the abandonment of the gold standard in the 1930s.
+The number of Moorish sovereign citizens is uncertain but estimated to range between 3,000 and 6,000, organized primarily on small groups of several dozen.
+Moorish sovereign citizens believe black people constitute an elite class within American society, even though much of their underlying ideology originated among white supremacist groups.

 The Southern Poverty Law Center classifies Moorish sovereign citizens as an extremist anti-government group.
 The group's tactics include filing false deeds and property claims, false liens against government officials, frivolous legal motions to overwhelm courts, and invented legalese used in court appearances and filings.
 Various groups and individuals identifying as Moorish sovereign citizens have used the unorthodox "quantum grammar" created by David Wynn Miller.
 An article syndicated by the Associated Press states that the Temple has disavowed any affiliation with Moorish sovereign citizens, calling them "radical and subversive fringe groups" and also states that "Moorish leaders are looking into legal remedies."
 The article also quotes an academic who has been advising authorities on how to distinguish registered Temple members from impostors in the sovereign citizen movement.